Bennylavaa/SmartPotion/README.md

 - **Up / Down** — reorder priority
 - **Remove** — drop a potion from the list
 - Click **`[any]` / `[SSC]` / `[TK]`** to cycle the zone restriction on a row

 ---

-## How zone matching works

-When you change zone, SmartPotion checks `GetRealZoneText()` against its zone tables.
-If the zone is in the Tempest Keep or Coilfang complex, the matching zone-restricted potions get included in the macro body.
-Otherwise they're dropped — they'd just error if used outside.

-The macro body is rebuilt out-of-combat only (`InCombatLockdown` blocks `EditMacro`).
-After combat ends, `PLAYER_REGEN_ENABLED` fires and any inventory or zone change that happened mid-fight gets caught up immediately.

----

-## Compatibility

-- **WoW Anniversary / TBC Classic** — Interface version 20505

----